 N/A

-O&M Cost Adjustment Calculation

-N/A

-Measure Code: RS-HVC-FTUN-V02-160601
+Measure Code: RS-HVC-FTUN-V03-180101

+Review Deadline: 1/1/2021

 Boiler Reset Controls

 Description

 This measure relates to improving system efficiency by adding controls to residential heating boilers to vary the boiler entering water temperature relative to heating load as a function of the outdoor air temperature to save energy.
 The water can be run a little cooler during fall and spring, and a little hotter during the coldest parts of the winter.
 A boiler reset control has two temperature sensors - one outside the house and one in the boiler water.
 As the outdoor temperature goes up and down, the control adjusts the water temperature setting to the lowest setting that is meeting the house heating demand.
 There are also limits in the controls to keep a boiler from operating outside of its safe performance range.